14 Things to do in Cusco, Peru

 6. Trendy local clothing

 Shopping isn’t one of the world-famous things to do in Cusco, but that should change.
-Cusco has thousands of great textiles and hundreds of shops in small streets.
+Cusco has thousands of great textiles and hundreds of shops on small streets.
 Traditional clothing is great to stay warm during your hikes but wait until you visit the boutique shops and concept stores where they mix Incan with trendy nowadays fashion!
-The modern-age shops advertise with sustainability and no-child labor, which isn’t the case everywhere.
-Our favorites: Isa Luna & Pushka
+The modern-age shops advertise sustainability and no child labor, which isn’t the case everywhere.
+Our favorites: Isa Luna & Pushka.

-A 30-minute walk uphill from Cusco town is a large wall Inca site named Sacsayhuaman (pronounce it as ‘sexy human’) The wall is made of stones where each one weighs around 300 tons!
+A 30-minute walk uphill from Cusco town is a large wall Inca site named Sacsayhuaman (pronounce it as ‘sexy human’) The wall is made of stones, and each one weighs around 300 tons!
 Only think of the method to move a single stone!?

 It is situated at 3.700 meters, so before you walk up, consider you taking a taxi if your condition isn’t great or if you haven’t gotten time to get used to the height.
 Tip: Drinking Coca Tea helps with altitude sickness.